FlowFuse/website/src/_includes/core-nodes/complete-use-case.md

 - **Output-less Node:**

-In Node-RED, some nodes do not have output nodes such as websocket out, mqtt out etc. The Complete Node can be used to perform action after task completion by that node
+In Node-RED, certain nodes like WebSocket-out and MQTT-out do not have outputs to connect with.
+The Complete node in Node-RED can be helpful when you need to know when a process is done by those nodes.

 # Example